Valise API

 To generate an API key, go to the developer settings of your dashboard and press the Create API key button.

 API keys are associated with a vault, not with a user account, so you don’t need to worry about leaving a vault revoking the key’s access.
-By default, keys don’t expire and have read-only access to your data.
+By default, keys don’t expire.

 Pagination